tytydraco/yessleep/out/Im_a_Cop_in_Charlotte_We_Got_a_Call_About_a_Baby_Crying_in_the_Woods_What_We_Found_Wasnt_Human.md

 Just like that.

 I stayed there another thirty seconds before my legs started working again.
 I also might have pissed myself.
+I checked my watch 3:30 AM.
+About an hour after I parked and radioed in dispatch.
+I had no recollection of the last hour.
+And the oddest thing?
+I was missing a molar.

 Back at the cruiser, I tried to call it in.
 Static.
 My radio didn’t work until I was five miles down the road.
 And brother that was a long walk.